 - Double cream (heavy cream) and condensed milk form the base of this recipe.
 How simple is that!

-- Vanilla bean paste - This is how we impart the vanilla flavour into the ice cream.
-I prefer to use vanilla bean paste as the flavour is more intense than extract, and I love seeing the hundreds of vanilla beans throughout the creamy ice cream.
-I specified extract in the praline, but for both components, you can use either extract or paste.
+- Vanilla bean paste - I prefer to use vanilla bean paste as the flavour is more intense than the extract, and I love seeing the hundreds of vanilla beans throughout the creamy ice cream.
+You can use either extract or paste.
 Just steer clear of the essence, which is artificial flavouring.

 - Sugar - I state to use granulated sugar, but if you have caster sugar on hand, then, by all means, use that instead.
-The finer granules dissolve that little bit quicker.
+The finer granules dissolve a little bit quicker.

 - Butter and cream - It's best if these are taken out of the fridge ahead of time.
 If they are too cold, then they can cause the caramel to split.